Concorde: Technology Meets Glamour

 Concorde’s life, including its development, spanned half a century.
 Its leap forward in technological advancement has been unrivaled, and the French and British joint development led to a new era of cooperation between the two countries.
 The ambitious initial plan was to build 350 aircraft.

 Before Concorde’s first flight, it faced many obstacles, such as sound pollution, safety issues, and high costs of development and operation.
-However, after overcoming many of these hurdles, Air France and British Airways were the only airlines that flew Concorde planes.
-Due to high cost of operation, of the 350 a mere 20 planes were ever built with only 14 going into service.
+Following the first oil crisis of 1973, all orders for planes were cancelled, resulting in only14 planes ever going into service.

 The audience will be given an in-depth feel for what travel on Concorde was like and meet some of its famous passengers.